easytarget/PrintPy2040/Python/Tools/README.md

 print('state: ' + OM.model['state']['status']
      + ', up: ' + str(OM.model['state']['upTime']) + 's')
 ```
-Try setting `quiet=False` for serialOM to see a lot mode detail of the connecction progress.
+Try setting `quiet=False` for serialOM to see a lot more detail of the connecction progress.

-If serialOM times out or otherwise fails to connect to the controller during initialisation `serialOM.machineMode` will be empty, otherwise this will reflect the controller mode; currently `FFF`, `CNC` or `Laser`.
+If serialOM times out or otherwise fails to connect to the controller during initialisation `serialOM.machineMode` will be empty (`''`), otherwise this will reflect the controller mode; currently `'FFF'`, `'CNC'` or `'Laser'`.

-Once connected periodically calling `serialOM.update()` will refresh the model tree.
+Once connected calling `serialOM.update()` will refresh the model tree.
 It returns `True` if the update succeeded, `False` if it failed (response timeout).
-It deals gracefully with `machineMode` changes and `upTime` rollbacks (controller reboots) refreshing the entire model and setting `serialOM.machineMode` as needed.
+It deals gracefully with `machineMode` changes and `upTime` rollbacks (controller reboots) refreshing the entire model and (re)setting `serialOM.machineMode` as needed.

 The provided 'miniDemo.py' script is more detailed and shows the use of `updating()` and `getResponse()` functions.